lpchester12/Projects/medicine_recommendation_system/README.md

 ## Problem Statement
 Patients often struggle to find reliable medicine information for their symptoms, leading to confusion and inappropriate self-medication.
 Traditional internet searches return unreliable results, while medical databases are too technical for general users.

-## Solution
-A sophisticated RAG-based system that provides accurate, comprehensive medicine information from a curated dataset of 11,000+ medications, with multi-agent AI architecture ensuring quality and accuracy.

 ## Dataset
 - **Medicine Database**: 11,000+ medications with comprehensive information (Kaggle)
 - **URL**: https://www.kaggle.com/datasets/singhnavjot2062001/11000-medicine-details